Umar Kremlev

-Umar Kremlev (ru: Умар Назарович Кремлёв; born as Umar Nazarovich Lutfuloev on 1 November 1982) is a Russian sports functionary and ally of Russian president Vladimir Putin who has served as the President of the International Boxing Association (IBA) since 2020.
-He has been Secretary General and Member of the Executive Committee of the Boxing Federation of Russia since February 2017.
-In 2022, IBA members voted against holding an election, 106-36, allowing Kremlev to remain IBA president.
+Umar Nazarovich Kremlev (Умар Назарович Кремлёв; born Lutfulloyev, 1 November 1982) is a Russian sports administrator, businessman and oligarch who has served as the president of the International Boxing Association (IBA) since 2020.
+An ally of Russian president Vladimir Putin, he previously served as Secretary General of the Boxing Federation of Russia from 2017 to 2021.
+In 2022, IBA members voted against holding an election by 106 votes to 36, allowing Kremlev to remain IBA president.

-Under Kremlev's tenure as IBA head, he has heavily marketed himself, moved the body's operations to Russia, suspended Ukraine from competing, and made the Russian state-owned energy giant Gazprom the IBA's sole sponsor.
-IBA's relationship with the International Olympic Committee (IOC) deteriorated under Kremlev's tenure.
+Under Kremlev's tenure as IBA head, he has heavily marketed himself, moved the body's operations to Russia, suspended Ukraine from competing, and made the Russian state‑owned energy giant Gazprom the IBA's sole sponsor.
+The IBA's relationship with the International Olympic Committee (IOC) deteriorated under Kremlev's tenure.
 The IOC decertified the IBA and took control of the boxing competition from the IBA at the 2024 Paris Olympics, just as it had done at the 2020 Tokyo Olympics.
-The IOC stated that the IBA had failed to address governance, finance and corruption concerns.
+The IOC stated that the IBA had failed to address concerns regarding governance, finance, and corruption.

-Since then Kremlev has emerged as one of the key purveyors of Russian disinformation in international sports.
-Kremlev has stirred controversy for claiming, falsely and without evidence, that female boxer Imane Khelif failed her gender test after she beat a Russian boxer, and had allegedly called IOC President Thomas Bach a "chief sodomite".
+Since then, Kremlev has emerged as one of the key purveyors of Russian disinformation in international sports.
+Kremlev has stirred controversy by claiming, falsely and without evidence, that the female boxer Imane Khelif failed her gender test after she defeated a Russian boxer, and has allegedly referred to IOC president Thomas Bach as a "chief sodomite".

 Early life

-Kremlev was born on November 1, 1982 in Serpukhov, Moscow region.
-He was engaged in boxing at the local sports palace.
-Kremlev practiced boxing in his hometown under the guidance of coach Alexei Galeev.
+Kremlev was born on 1 November 1982 to a Tajik father and a Russian mother in Serpukhov, Moscow region.
+He took up boxing at the local sports palace, training in his hometown under the guidance of coach Alexei Galeev.
 He left boxing at the age of 19.
 Kremlev graduated from the Moscow State Academy of Public Utilities and Construction.